 Reading is the gateway to learning, opening doors to faraway adventures, new possibilities and promising futures.
 Without strong reading skills, children will face a host of difficult challenges throughout their lives.
 We want to build a love of reading so they can strive to achieve the highest possible outcomes.
 We also want to make sure that children become avid readers, who can use reading to learn about their world as well as help them to make careful informed choices in their life and of course.

 The Simple View of Reading provides the rationale for the structure of reading provision at our school.
 The Simple View of Reading, which is the conceptual framework that underpins reading in the new National Curriculum, sets out a model of reading that has two dimensions: word-reading and language comprehension.
-At South Stanley Junior School, our pupils follow a system of synthetic phonics, based on the Letters and Sounds scheme.
+At South Stanley Junior School, our pupils follow a system of synthetic phonics, based on the Sounds Write scheme.
 A rigorous intervention plan ensures children who struggle with word-reading receive further support in year 3 and if necessary, year 4.

 At South Stanley Junior School, comprehension is taught through English lessons and guided reading sessions.
 English lessons are organised into units of work written around high-quality texts.
 Pupils are expected to develop a range of specific comprehension skills, ranging from straightforward retrieval of information to quite sophisticated inference.
 The differentiation is provided by texts of increasing challenge.
 The texts children read in lessons provide the stimulus for much of their writing work.